Ritwick14999/procrastination-analyzer/README.md

 pip install -r requirements.txt streamlit run procrastination_analyzer/ui/app.py
 ```
-#On Google Colab
+### On Google Colab

 The app can also be run on Colab and exposed publicly using a cloudflared tunnel.

-⚠️ Note:
+## ⚠️ Notes

-This is an experimental, rule-based system and not a psychological diagnostic tool
+- This is an experimental, rule-based system and not a psychological diagnostic tool
-Scores are heuristic and meant for exploration
+- Scores are heuristic and meant for exploration
-Suggestion snippets were generated with AI assistance and curated for this project
+- Suggestion snippets were generated with AI assistance and curated for this project

-# Possible Improvements:
+##  Possible Improvements

-ML-based prediction instead of heuristics
+- ML-based prediction instead of heuristics
-User history tracking for better personalization
+- User history tracking for better personalization
-More evaluation on real-world data
+- More evaluation on real-world data
-Additional input sources (task logs, calendars, etc.)
+- Additional input sources (task logs, calendars, etc.)

-⭐ Purpose
+##  Purpose

 Built as a learning project around:

-behavioral data analysis
+- behavioral data analysis
-lightweight RAG systems
+- lightweight RAG systems
-building end-to-end data apps
+- building end-to-end data apps